-Both the AC and DC circuits are controlled by switch-type circuit breakers.
-The circuit breakers serve two functions: 1) They allow you to manually enable or disable a circuit by moving the switch ON or OFF, and 2) they protect the system by automatically opening the circuit if a short or overloaded condition occurs.
+Both the AC and DC circuits are controlled by a switch-type circuit breaker.
+The circuit breaker functions in two ways.
+It allows you to manually enable or interrupt a circuit by moving the switch ON or OFF.
+They protect the system by automatically opening the circuit if a short or overloaded condition occurs.
 Check the circuit if a particular piece of equipment stops working.
 A tripped circuit breaker indicates the circuit is overloaded.
 You should determine and correct the cause of a problem before resetting a circuit breaker.

 Reset the breaker by pressing it back into place.
-Contact your Formula dealer if a circuit beaker trips repeatedly.
+Contact your Formula dealer if a circuit beaker keeps tripping.

-Refer to Section 5 for operation of the 12-VDC and 110-VAC electrical systems.
+Refer to Section 5, for operation of the 12-VDC and 110-VAC electrical systems.

-AC Control Panel DC Control Panel
+1. AC Control Panel 2.
+DC Control Panel